Skip to content

 Why Do Unpredictable Outcomes Strengthen Memory?

 Dopamine neurons don’t fire in response to rewards.
 They fire on prediction errors: the gap between what you expected and what happened.
 Schultz, Dayan and Montague (1997) proved this in Science.
-Unexpected outcomes produce larger dopamine signals than predictable ones.
-Every LearnClash duel generates prediction errors because you can’t predict your opponent’s performance, the questions, or the outcome.
+Unexpected outcomes produce larger dopamine signals than predictable ones, and because a LearnClash duel never lets you forecast your opponent’s performance, the next question, or how the final round will tip, it manufactures one of these prediction errors after another for the whole match.
+Surprise after surprise.
+That’s the engine.

 Prediction error diagram showing expected outcome producing a small dopamine signal versus unexpected outcome producing a large dopamine signal that strengthens memory encoding, based on Schultz et al 1997 Dopamine is a teaching signal, not a reward signal.
 Surprising outcomes produce the strongest learning.